 CANADA TIMELINE: Evolution of the Provinces

-Collections include books from all 10 Canadian provinces and two territories, including:
+Collections include books from all 10 Canadian provinces and three territories, including:

 Fascinating Irish, British and Scotch-Irish (Ulster Irish) collections:

 These resources from Canada contain Irish and British ancestry resources detailing family history of people who emigrated to North America.